 Herbal sleep remedies

-The flowers on the Sleep graphic are passion flower and chamomile at the top, then proceeding in a clockwise direction, valerian, lemon balm leaves and hops.
+The flowers on the Sleep graphic are passion flower and chamomile at the top, then going clockwise, valerian, lemon balm leaves, and hops.

 Sleep, Vitamin B12 and Light

-Light features in vitamin B12 research related to sleep because reduced, poorly timed or limited access to light disrupts our circadian rhythms, or “body clock” which in turn disrupts waking, sleeping, concentration, emotion, appetite.
+Light features in vitamin B12 research related to sleep.
+That’s because reduced, poorly timed or limited access to light disrupts our circadian rhythms, or “body clock”, which in turn disrupts waking, sleeping, concentration, emotion, appetite.

 Too little time in natural daylight causes sleeplessness, Winter Blues, fatigue, increased appetite and diminished sex drive.
 It is well known that reduced exposure to light corresponds to an increase in the rate of depression.